The best presents are either:

 A decent umbrella

 Flimsy umbrellas are shit.
 What you want is a weather-proof, wind-resistant model that’ll see you through life unsplattered by inconvenient rainfall.
-ShedRain make the world’s most windproof brollies, and although they’re based in the US you can pick up their compact models new off eBay for around £15.
+ShedRain make the world’s most windproof brollies, though Fulton is also very good.

 The Great British Bake Off has made baking more fashionable than ever, and the internet is stuffed full of cake moulds, cake stands and other baking paraphernalia.
 This one is shaped like a sandcastle.